-Ravi Agrawal is the Managing Editor of Foreign Policy and author of India Connected: How the Smartphone Is Transforming the World's Largest Democracy.
+Ravi Agrawal is the Editor in Chief of Foreign Policy and author of India Connected: How the Smartphone Is Transforming the World's Largest Democracy.
 Before joining Foreign Policy, Agrawal worked at CNN for 11 years in London, New York, and New Delhi, including a four-year stint as South Asia bureau chief.
-He has won a Peabody award and received three Emmy nominations for his work as a TV producer.
+He has shared a Peabody Award and three Emmy nominations for his work as a TV producer, and his writing for FP was part of a series nominated for a 2020 National Magazine Award for columns and commentary.
 Agrawal was born in London, England, and grew up in Kolkata, India.
 He is a graduate of Harvard University.

-In India Connected: How the Smartphone Is Transforming the World’s Largest Democracy, Foreign Policy managing editor and former CNN South Asia bureau chief Ravi Agrawal takes readers on a journey across India, through remote rural villages and massive metropolises, to highlight how one tiny device—the smartphone—is effecting staggering changes across all facets of Indian life.
+In India Connected: How the Smartphone Is Transforming the World’s Largest Democracy, Foreign Policy Editor in Chief and former CNN South Asia bureau chief Ravi Agrawal takes readers on a journey across India, through remote rural villages and massive metropolises, to highlight how one tiny device—the smartphone—is effecting staggering changes across all facets of Indian life.

 The rise of smartphones, and with them access to the internet, has caused nothing short of a revolution in India.
 In the West, technological advances have progressed step-by-step—from landline phones, to dial-up connections on PCs, to broadband access, wireless, and now 4G data on phones.
 But the vast majority of Indians, particularly low-income and rural citizens, have leapfrogged straight to the smartphone era, disrupting centuries of tradition and barriers of wealth, language, literacy, caste, and gender.